GeotrekCE/Geotrek-rando-v3/docs/development.md

 ## Start the app

-Once your dependencies are installed, start your server in development mode by running:
+Once your dependencies are installed, start your server in development mode by running :

 ```bash
 yarn dev
 ```

+## Contributing documentation

+To launch the readthedocs documentation in your local environment, run the following commands in the project's root directory :

+- `pip3 install mkdocs`
+- `python3 -m mkdocs serve`

 ## Customization